Skip to Content

 Your Hair Doesn’t Hold Style

 Pull a strand of hair straight and release it.
-If the hair bounces back and snaps to its original shape, your hair is not perfectly moisturized.
+If it stretches a little and returns close to its original shape, your hair is likely properly balanced.

 Unmanageable Curls

-You may have over-conditioned strands if your hair feels dry, frizzy, and unmanageable.
+You may have over-conditioned strands if your hair feels overly soft, frizzy, and unmanageable.
 This effect can also mean a loss of curl pattern or definition for curly hair.

 What Happens if You’re in Moisture Overload?

 Several things can happen when you over-moisturize your hair.
-As discussed above, your hair may lay flat or seem dull when moisture in the hair is too much.
+Your hair may lay flat or seem dull when there is too much moisture in the hair.

-When the hair is brittle, it is more prone to breakage and split ends.
-The breakage and split ends are easy to spot as extra frizz.
+When hair stays overly soft, it can become weaker and more prone to breakage and split ends.
+Breakage and split ends are easy to spot as extra frizz.

 How to Fix Over-Moisturized Hair